The Cathode Ray Tube site

 Length 15cm

-Tube under UV, in working order it must looked like this.
+Tube under UV, in working order it must have looked like this.

 Crookes discharge tube (Crookes nr 2) which was sold